waoadb/opensource/apps/_docs/docs/contributing/contributing.md

 ## Bugs

-## Where to Find Known Issues
+### Where to Find Known Issues

-We are using [GitHub Issues] for our public bugs.
+We are using [GitHub Issues](https://github.com/waoadb/open-source/issues) for our public bugs.
 We keep a close eye on this and try to make it clear when we have an internal fix in progress.
 Before filing a new task, try to make sure your problem doesn’t already exist.

-## Reporting New Issues
+### Reporting New Issues

-The best way to get your bug fixed is to provide a reduced test case.
-This [JSFiddle template](https://jsfiddle.net/Luktwrdm/) is a great starting point.
+The best way to get your bug fixed is to provide an example of the issue using a service such as [jsfiddle.net](https://jsfiddle.net/).
+This will allow our team to easily spot and debug the issue.

+If you are unable to provide an example, please provide as much information as possible about your environment and what you were doing when the issue occurred.
+If possible, please provide the exact error message that you received.

-## Security Bugs
+### Security Bugs

 Different Breed Open Source has a [security policy] for the safe disclosure of security bugs.
 With that in mind, please do not file public issues; go through the process outlined on that page.

 ## How to Get in Touch

-- Questions - Use our [Discussions] section within the repo to ask any questions about Different Breed Open Source.
+- Questions - Use our [Discussions](https://github.com/waoadb/open-source/discussions) section within the repo to ask any questions about Different Breed Open Source.
-- Issues / Bugs - To report issues or bugs, please [open an issue] on our repo with an example showing the issue.
+- Issues / Bugs - To report issues or bugs, please [open an issue](https://github.com/waoadb/open-source/issues) on our repo with an example showing the issue.
-- Feature Requests - Use our [Discussions] section within the repo to make any suggestions for features to be introduced within Different Breed Open Source.
+- Feature Requests - Use our [Discussions](https://github.com/waoadb/open-source/discussions) section within the repo to make any suggestions for features to be introduced within Different Breed Open Source.

 For anything else please contact [opensource@differentbreed.events](mailto:opensource@differentbreed.events).